coding-for-reproducible-research/intro-regression-with-r/setup.md

 title: Installation instructions
 ---

+# Pre Workshop Instructions

+This workshop has a number of prerequisites:

-R and Rstudio will need to be installed prior to the start of the workshop details forhow to do with are included here.
-Learners are expected to already be familiar with the basics of R, such as how to load a dataset from a local file and manipulate variables.
+1. R and Rstudio will need to be installed prior to the start of the workshop details for how to do with are included here.
+2. Learners are expected to already be familiar with the basics of R, such as how to load a dataset from a local file and manipulate variables.
 For example you should be comfortable with all the material in our [Intro to R workshop](https://uniexeterrse.github.io/intro-to-r/).
+3. There are 3 R packages that need to be installed in advance, code for this is included below.

 # Installation